Australia–India relations: Cricket relations

 In January 2008, relations became strained after the second test in Sydney.
 The match, which ended in a last-minute Australian victory, was marred by a series of umpiring controversies, and belligerent conduct between some of the players.
 At the end of the match, Harbhajan Singh was charged with racially abusing Andrew Symonds, who had been subjected to monkey chants by Indian crowds on a tour a few months earlier.
 Harbhajan was initially found guilty and given a ban, and the Board of Control for Cricket in India threatened to cancel the tour.
 Harbhajan's ban was later repealed upon appeal and the tour continued.
 Both teams were heavily criticised for their conduct.
 During Australia's tour in India there were a number of controversies instigated on both sides, culminating in Virat Kohli saying his friendship with Australia coming to an end.
 He later clarified the comments and said “I thought that was the case, but it has changed for sure.
 As I said, in the heat of the battle you want to be competitive but I’ve been proven wrong.
 The thing I said before the first Test [about being mates with Australia], that has certainly changed and you won’t hear me say that ever again.”

-However cricket, and more recently Indian Premier League has been considered "the lifeblood of the Australia-India relationship", and Australian cricketers like Shane Warne, Adam Gilchrist and Brett Lee are immensely popular among the Indian people.
-Likewise, Sachin Tendulkar is highly regarded among Australian cricket lovers.
+However cricket, and more recently Indian Premier League has been considered "the lifeblood of the Australia-India relationship", and Australian cricketers like David Warner, Shane Warne, Adam Gilchrist and Brett Lee are immensely popular among the Indian people.
+Likewise, Sachin Tendulkar and Virat Kohli are highly regarded among Australian cricket lovers.
+Over 20% of Australian cricket players have South Asian heritage.

-In March 2023, PM Narendra Modi hosted his counterpart PM Anthony Albanese at Narendra Modi stadium on the occasion of fourth test match of Border Gavaskar trophy.
-The event was organized as a tribute to the 75 years of diplomatic and cricket relations between two the countries.
-The two PMs visited the "Hall of fame" museum inside the stadium.
+In March 2023, PM Narendra Modi hosted his counterpart PM Anthony Albanese during the fourth test match of the 2024 Border–Gavaskar Trophy, as a tribute to the 75 years of diplomatic relations between the two countries.